HouseElves/kanji_time_public/docs/source/design/external.rst

     - `draw_practice_strip()` - draws the kanji with each stroke labeled with its sequence number followed by empty practice cells, and,
     - `draw_glyph()` - draws the kanji with optional radical highlighting.

-Internally, we use `svgwrite` for drawing and `xml.etree.ElementTree` for SVG parsing.
+Internally, Kanji Time uses `svgwrite` for drawing SVG graphics and `xml.etree.ElementTree` for parsing them.

 ----